 In the meantime, the EU adopted the Treaty of Lisbon, which included significant changes on European migration and asylum policies.
 The treaty encapsulates external dimensions of migration control, as it tied EU policies to third countries.
-Moreover, the Treaty of Lisbon further emphasised the need for the CEAS.34 The formulation of the common policy must comprise: a uniform status of asylum and subsidiary protection, a common system of temporary protection, common procedures to grant and withdraw of protection status, criteria and mechanism to determine the Member State responsible for examine asylum applications, standards of reception conditions and partnership and cooperation with third countries.35
+Moreover, the Treaty of Lisbon further emphasised the need for the CEAS.
+The formulation of the common policy must comprise: a uniform status of asylum and subsidiary protection, a common system of temporary protection, common procedures to grant and withdraw of protection status, criteria and mechanism to determine the Member State responsible for examine asylum applications, standards of reception conditions and partnership and cooperation with third countries.
+The treaty encapsulates external dimensions of migration controls as a sylum applications are controlled to the countries of the countries of the countries and partnership and cooperation with third countries.

 While the creation of the CEAS was still in full swing, the Council of the European Union accepted the European Pact on Immigration and Asylum in 2008.
-The Pact had an influence on the CEAS as well, since it shifted the ambitious deadline of 2010 to 2012 for setting up the system.36 The Pact also outlined five priority areas, which were to be translated to actions.
-These areas were the organisation of legal migration, control illegal immigration through return, making border controls more effective, the construction of a Europe of asylum, and creating partnerships with encouraging migration and development in countries of origin.37 The priorities again were revealing about how the EU approached migration and asylum.
+The Pact had an influence on the CEAS as well, since it shifted the ambitious deadline of 2010 to 2012 for setting up the system.
+The Pact also outlined five priority areas, which were to be translated to actions.
+These areas were the organisation of legal migration, control illegal immigration through return, making border controls more effective, the construction of a Europe of asylum, and creating partnerships with encouraging migration and development in countries of origin.
+The priorities again were revealing about how the EU approached migration and asylum.
 The Pact showed a more conservative picture, in line with the political and public attitude, heralded by the tensions originating from the